EMESSARL/ndt7-monitor/README.md

 # ndt-client

-Here is the client use to test either manually or automatically monitor.uac.bj
+Here is the client use to test either manually or automatically monitor.uac.bj and emes.bj

 # Go Install
   Login to your Ubuntu system using ssh and upgrade to apply latest security updates there.